rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-When you query again your list of users in a running application, all usernames should be alright again.
-That's because GraphQL firstly resolves all users in the `users` resolver and then goes through the User's `username` resolver for each user.
-Each user is accessible as the first argument in the resolver function and thus can be used to access further properties on the entity.
+When you query your list of users again in a running application, all usernames should complete correctly.
+That's because GraphQL first resolves all users in the `users` resolver, and then goes through the User's `username` resolver for each user.
+Each user is accessible as the first argument in the resolver function, so they can be used to access more properties on the entity.
 You can rename your parent argument to make it more explicit:

 {{< highlight javascript "hl_lines=7 8" >}}
 const resolvers = {